Request for Quotations: Professional Engineering Services

-Sullivan County is requesting quotations for the purchase of professional Engineering services.
-These services include all necessary design and specifications for the bidding of and contracting for the Sullivan County Curb Cuts Phase II project.
+Newport Borough is requesting quotations for the purchase of Professional Engineering Services.
+These services include all necessary design and specifications for the bidding of and contracting for the Newport Borough Curbs and Sidewalks SR0849 project in Newport Borough, Perry County.
 Complete quotation details, including the required quotation format, may be obtained by contacting:

 SEDA-COG